 Dr. Steven Hartman accepts some private insurance, but can only submit claims for services deemed medically necessary.
 If Dr. Hartman is a provider in your network and services are deemed medically necessary, then the patient will only be responsible for Session Co-Pays at the time of each session.
-Your authorization will be required in order for Dr. Hartman to submit insurance claims in accordance with HIPPA (I have a form that describes HIIPPA, perhaps a click on the word will pull up the document compliance regulations.)
+Your authorization will be required in order for Dr. Hartman to submit insurance claims in accordance with HIPPA (Health Insurance Portability and Accountability Act).

 How Insurance works: Most insurance companies allow 10 pass through visits for each calendar year (January-December).
 Beyond 10 sessions, Dr. Hartman is required to substantiate medical necessity for ongoing insurance reimbursement.
 When Dr. Hartman submits a claim to the insurance company, he is required to identify a diagnosis (i.e., Anxiety Disorder, Attention Deficit Hyperactivity Disorder, Major Depressive Disorder…) in order for the claim to be processed for reimbursement.
 It is important to understand that despite Dr. Hartman’s maintenance of confidential records, some personal patient information shared with the insurance company is no longer under the direct supervision of Dr. Hartman.
 It also means that there is an official record of treatment – how many sessions, diagnosis, progress reporting.
 In some rare cases, insurance companies request treatment plans and session notes so that they can evaluate medical necessity according to their standards of care.
-Therefore, each individual patient (or guardian of patient) must decide whether to utilize insurance or not.
+Patients, or guardians of patients, who elect to refrain from using their insurance, have less exposure to personal health disclosures as their records are under stringent control of Dr. Hartman.
+Each individual patient (or guardian of patient) must decide whether to utilize insurance or not.

 Sometimes referred to as out-of-pocket, private pay patients pay for sessions directly to Dr. Hartman at an agreed upon fee arrangement.